andreipfeiffer/manifesto/README.md

 🚦 Type everything as strictly as possible:

 - **Convert `Strings` to `Enums`**
-  Strings are difficult to change, refactor and discover their accepted values.
+  Strings are difficult to change, refactor, and discover their accepted values.
 In isolated situations, where you don't need to re-use it in other files, you could also go for a `Union`.
 Otherwise, use `Enum`.

   ```js
   // ❌ don't